 But Bernard’s an outlaw and Leigh-Cheri’s a princess.
 How can the two be together?
-He goes to prison; she locks herself in her attic room.
+He goes to prison; she locks herself in her attic room and philosophizes over Camel cigarettes.
 He dismisses her love; she goes to Arabia and settles for the hunky smile and burly arms of Prince A’ben Fizel who promises Leigh-Cheri her very own pyramid.

 In the meantime, Max and Tilli’s housekeeper Gulietta surprises all when she unearths the proof of her own royal Furstenberg-Barcalona lineage given her by her father, the deposed king who knocked up the kitchen maid long ago, and when the gossip around Leigh-Cheri mounts to scandal, Gulietta finds herself chosen to ascend the throne of the newly reinstated Monarchy of Mu.